Penn Dental Medicine Faculty, Fellow Earn Top Research Awards

-Philadelphia – Penn Dental Medicine faculty member Dr. Yuan Liu and postdoctoral fellow Dr. Zhi Ren have been recognized for their excellence in research, recently receiving top awards from the American Association for Dental, Oral, and Craniofacial Research (AADOCR) and the International Association for Dental Research (IADR).
+Philadelphia – Penn Dental Medicine faculty members Drs.
+Yuan Liu and Chensuang Li and postdoctoral fellow Dr. Zhi Ren have been recognized for their excellence in research, recently receiving top awards from the American Association for Dental, Oral, and Craniofacial Research (AADOCR) and the International Association for Dental Research (IADR).
 The awards were presented as part of the AADOCR/IADR/Canadian Association for Dental Research (CADR) General Session, held virtually in July.
 Also recognized at the General Session was Penn Dental Medicine DScD candidate and periodontics resident Dr. Dennis Sourvanos (GD’23).

 IADR Joseph Lister Award for New Investigators